LEARN MARKETING Learn Marketing Facebook link Learnmarketing.net Instagram page link Learnmarketing link

 All businesses need to set objectives, objectives are important they focus organisations.
 An effective way to set objectives is through the popular acronym SMART.
 Businesses that have SMART objectives are successful because they are clear about what they are trying to achieve and how they will do it.
 SMART Objectives can be set in all areas of the business e.g. sales, production, finance and marketing.
-In this article we discuss how to write a SMART objective and provide an example of a SMART objective.
+In this article we discuss how to write a SMART objective and provide examples of a SMART objective.

 The diagram below illustrates the five components that make up the SMART Objectives acronym, Specific, Measurable, Achievable, Realistic and Time scaled.